usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.33.2* Size of Wheelchair Locations

-Each wheelchair location shall provide minimum clear ground or floor spaces as shown in <a href="91standards_figures/fig46.htm" title="Fig. 46">Fig. 46</a>.
+Each wheelchair location shall provide minimum clear ground or floor spaces as shown in [Fig. 46](#figure46).

+{% figure Figure 46 %}
+{% asset design-standards/fig_46.gif alt="figure 46" %}
+{% figcaption %}
+<strong>Space Requirements for Wheelchair Seating Spaces in Series.</strong>

+**Figure 46(a) Forward or Rear Access.** If seating space for two wheelchair users is accessed from the front or rear, the minimum space required is 48 inches (1220 mm) deep by 66 inches (1675 mm) wide.

+**Figure 46(b) Side Access.** If seating space for two wheelchair users is accessed from the side, the minimum space required is 60 inches (1525 mm) deep by 66 inches (1675 mm) wide.
+{% endfigcaption %}
+{% endfigure %}

 #### 4.33.3* Placement of Wheelchair Locations